-We processed continuous seismic data from a PASSCAL experiment that operated between 1998 and 2000 as well as surrounding broadband stations from the Southern California Seismic Network (SCSN).
-Daily cross-correlations were performed between all pairs of stations that overlapped in time of deployment and were then stacked over the deployed durations.
-Signal-to-Noise Ratio (SNR) and phase and group velocities of Rayleigh waves were measured with an automated FTAN procedure for each stacked cross-correlation.
-Then, three selection criteria determined the reliable measurements for surface wave tomographya which numbered between 288 and 590 paths across the study region, depending on period.
+[33] We processed continuous seismic data from a PASSCAL experiment that operated between 1998 and 2000 as well as surrounding broadband stations from the Southern California Seismic Network (SCSN).
+Daily cross correlations were performed between all pairs of stations that overlapped in time of deployment and were then stacked over the deployed durations.
+SNR and phase and group velocities of Rayleigh waves were measured with an automated FTAN procedure for each stacked cross correlation.
+Then, three selection criteria determined the reliable measurements for surface wave tomography, which numbered between 288 and 590 paths across the study region, depending on period.